What is the Trust Registration Service (TRS)?

 The Fifth Money Laundering Directive (5MLD) which came into force on 6 October 2020 stipulated that all trustees and personal representatives of estates must comply to a new online Trust Registration Service (TRS), as a single route to trust registrations.
 This online TRS submission replaces the previously used paper 41G (Trust) form.

-With a registration deadline looming, can the Trust Registration Service (TRS), impact you?
+Can the Trust Registration Service (TRS), impact you?

 Trustees who are required to register trusts under the Trust Registration Service have until 1 September 2022 to register.
 With the registration deadline fast approaching, are all trustees aware of the new registration requirements?”